-The Licensing Act 2003 is extremely complex, dependent on the nature of the event_you will need to have the following activities covered by such a license:
+The Licensing Act 2003 is extremely complex, dependent on the nature of the event you will need to have the following activities covered by such a licence:

 - Music and dancing.

 - Supplying and selling alcohol.

 - Dramas.

 - Indoor sporting events.

 - Boxing and wrestling.

 - Film.

 - Supply of hot food after 11.00pm.